 That's okay if you're primarily using your Entertainment book for travel or special occasions, like when you visit museums.
 But if you want a coupon book full of coupons that you can use every week, you'll be better off buying something like the Attractions Book available through www.attractionsbook.com.

-Attractions books only seem to cover parts of North Carolina and Virginia. by what they are frequently sold as fundraisers through local schools and organizations.
+Attractions books only seem to cover parts of North Carolina and Virginia, but they are frequently sold as fundraisers through local schools and organizations.
 So if you live outside these areas, you might try contacting your local school in September to see if there's a local book you can buy.